Girgias/php-rfcs/container-offset-behaviour.md

 For classes that are not final, all overridden dimension handlers must forward calls to the userland methods if a child class implements `ArrayAccess`.
-If not, the child class's ArrayAccess methods are never called.
+If not, the child class's `ArrayAccess` methods are never called.
 Such bugs have existed in ext/dom.
 (TODO Fix and link)

+To help with this case, the `zend_class_arrayaccess_funcs` struct is populated with the `zend_function *` pointers of the overloaded methods when `ArrayAccess` is implemented.
+And the corresponding pointer on the `zend_class_entry` is set to point to this allocated struct.
+However, as far as we can tell only SPL actually uses this.

 One additional pitfall that is common to all dimension handlers is the need to call `ZVAL_DEREF()` on the offset `zval*` so that when PHP references are used they work properly.